 In 1967, Harold and Thelma Wierenga bought the quarry.
 They converted the machine shop into a practical workshop and then built their home on the old rock crusher site.
-The Wierengas changed the quarry, keeping two goals in mind: preserve Midwestern history, emphasizing detail and authenticity, and each building addition had to disturb nature as little as possible.
+The Wierengas changed the quarry, keeping two goals in mind: to preserve Midwestern history, emphasizing detail and authenticity, and each building addition had to disturb nature as little as possible.

 1999 – Present

 After the passing of Harold Wierenga in January 1999, his daughter and son-in-law oversaw the Canyon for several years.
 However, the volunteer task of maintaining the Canyon was too much for the couple.
 In October 2005, the City of Fulton took over ownership of Heritage Canyon.
 In October 2007, Thelma Wierenga passed away.
 A memorial for Harold and Thelma is on display near the entrance into the Canyon.

 The Canyon is open seasonally from April – December, from 9 am – 5 pm.

 It’s free, but donations are appreciated.

 All tours are completely free and self-guided with trails and yellow arrow markers.
 They do accept donations that go to the preservation of the Canyon.
 Each path through the wooded hillside leads to one historic building site to the next, including the church, one-room schoolhouse, doctor’s office, blacksmith shop, covered bridge, swinging bridge, and so much more.